Tagirijus/plainvoice/README.md

 **ATTENTION: do use this program at your own risk, since it's not finished yet!**

-Start the programm with the `-h` or `--help` option to get a proper list of possible commands and options.
+Start the program with the `-h` or `--help` option to get a proper list of possible commands and options.

-TODO: as soon as the programm gets a usable state, I hopefully will update the readme to better describe on how to use the programm.
+TODO: as soon as the program gets a usable state, I hopefully will update the readme to better describe on how to use the program.
 Also some images would be nice, despite the fact that it's terminal based, yet still!

 # To do

-- Code the programm!
+- Code the program!

 # Changelog